At our first session,

 we do not wish to see happen.

-When we, as founders,
+When we, as founders—

-work to fertilize a new culture in our organization,
+work to fertilize change in our organizations,

-3 emotions often rise up in ourselves and in our team:
+3 types of emotions often rise up

 When we don’t spend the time

-to realize empathy in relation to these emotions,
+in relation to these emotions,

-they easily develop into:
+these can easily develop into:

-Which, over time, calcify as:
+Which, over time, can calcify as: